benkeen/birdsearch.org/README.md

 `grunt-template` task re-generates the index.php file from `index.template.tpl`.
 To change this from PROD to DEV, just tweak that value in the `gruntfile.js.

-### Couple other notes...
+### Misc notes
-- James Burke (requireJS Optimizer) recommends using a custom build folder when running the optimizer, since it can overwrite files if you're not careful.
-While I generally agree, I didn't do this here: the grunt task generates a custom `core/appStart-min.js`, bundled file of all the JS modules.
+- James Burke (requireJS author) recommends using a custom build folder when running the optimizer, since it can overwrite files if you're not careful.
+While I generally agree, I didn't do this here: the grunt task generates a custom `core/appStart-min.js`, bundled file of all the JS modules, then the `grunt-template` task handles re-generation of the main index file to link to that file instead of the unbundled `appStart.js` file.
-- The checked-in code should always be PROD-ready, so I can just do a simple `git pull` on the main website to get the latest content.
+- The checked-in code should always be production ready, so I can just do a simple `git pull` on the main website to get the latest content.

 If there are any instructions missing here, let me know in the issues list or just fork the project and fix it.